Work With Secondary Accounts

 By selecting the Upgrade option, the primary account holder releases the secondary account, returning it to primary account status.
 The secondary account holder will receive an email notifying them of the upgrade.

 - Secondary accounts can only be upgraded if they do not contain experiences published by the secondary account to any of the primary account's cloud storage providers.
-The cloud-based version of these experiences must be deleted via Management Console.
+The cloud-based version of these experiences must be deleted via the Share and Deploy console.
 Locally-saved versions can remain.

 - Any licenses transferred into the secondary account will stay with the secondary account after it is upgraded.
 If the primary account wishes to keep licenses transferred into the secondary keep, those licenses must be retrieved.
 See this article for details.

 - After a return to primary account status, the secondary account regains the cloud storage configuration it had prior to becoming a secondary account.

 By selecting the Access option, the primary account holder is logged into the secondary account's Share and Deploy console.
 The primary account holder can now

 - share and delete experiences published by the secondary account